josecyn/josecyn.github.io/pages/about.md

 <h1 class="mx-auto" style="font-family:Courgette;">{{ page.title }}</h1>

+Hi there!

-I'm Jose Carlos.
-I was born in beautiful Barcelona, Spain.
+I'm Jose Carlos, a technology enthusiast born in the beautiful city of Barcelona.

-Since early childhood, I always enjoyed finding out how things work, and somehow, I still do it these days.

-After finishing university and a few years working I decided to move to Vienna (Austria) with my girlfriend.
-I always wanted to live abroad.
-I had no specific plans.
-In those 5 years, we had amazing experiences, we met wonderful people and we even had our wedding there!
-But we decided to move to Japan looking for new challenges.

-I always had an interest in Japanese culture.
-And even more, after traveling two times between 2015 and 2017.
-Nowadays, we live in Tokyo and we are enjoying it a lot!

-I like everything technology-related like computers, mobile devices, games, VR, blockchain technology, etc.
-Apart from that, I like to travel, read, and sports in general.

-Thank you for visiting my personal website.
+Ever since I was young, I've been fascinated by how things work.
+This curiosity still drives me today in my career and hobbies.

+After university, I worked for a few years before my girlfriend and I decided to take a leap and move to Vienna, Austria.
+Living abroad had always been a dream of mine.
+Our 5 years in Vienna were incredible - we made lifelong friends, got married, and made memories we'll cherish forever.

+Looking for a new challenge, we moved to Japan for 5 unforgettable years.
+Now we're thrilled to be back in Vienna, a city we hold dear.

+These days, I enjoy immersing myself in all things tech - computers, programming, mobile tech, VR, blockchain, and more.
+I'm also an avid traveler who loves exploring new places and cultures.
+Reading, finance, and sports round out my interests.

+I created this site to showcase my work and connect with new opportunities.

-Don't hesitate to say hi!
+Thanks so much for stopping by - don't hesitate to say hello!

 Jose